2022 Public Season

 About the Observatory

-- Astronomical Imaging Center with an 11" Schmidt Cassegrain telescope and iOptron mount, located in a separate dome and adjacent imaging control center building.
+• Imaging Center with an 11" Schmidt Cassegrain telescope and iOptron mount, housed in a smaller adjacent dome.

-- Louisburg Community Telescope featuring 16" and 12" Newtonian telescopes on Dobsonian mounts, housed in a separate building.
+• Louisburg Community Telescope featuring 16" and 12" Newtonian telescopes on Dobsonian mounts, housed in a separate roll-off roof building.

 Directions to Powell Observatory